nasa/sitepod/README.md

 # License
 This code has been forked from the now unmaintained [phpSitemapNG](http://enarion.net/tools/phpsitemapng/) The code is licensed permissively under the [GPLv3 License](https://www.gnu.org/licenses/gpl-3.0.en.html) which respects the origin authors work e.g. Tobias Kluge, enarion.net.
-A copy of the GPLv3 License can be found below and also included as part of this software.
+A copy of the GPLv3 License can be found below and is also included as part of this software.
 ```
 This file is part of Sitepod.